dsnowden25/Labs/Bubble-Sort/README.md

 ## Homework Prep
 With your group, talk about the differences between Insertion, Bubble, and Selection sorts.
 Try to work them out on paper first!

+*We found this neat reference for algorithms with some visualizations*: [Cool_reference]

 Work each one out on paper - similar to how you did for the 5 value array above for bubble sort.
 Make you use the [visualize] tool to better understand!

 > [!NOTE]